MU-Enigma/Hacktoberfest24/SysCom/Level1/README.md

   ```bash
     mkdir <your_username>
   ```
-+ In the folder add the screenshot of your customized Desktop Environoment
++ In the folder add the screenshot of your [docker](SysCom) and upload your docker file.
-  - Ensure that you run [neofetch](https://github.com/dylanaraps/neofetch) or some equivalent tool in a window included in the screenshot.
 + Add your changes
   ```bash
     git add .